-Coppeletta's first De Bethune was the sublime DB25L Starry Sky and it's not difficult to understand why this particular model exerted such an attraction: beautiful manufacture movement; precise spherical moon phase good for 122 years; flame-blued hands; 6-day power reserve with linear indicator on the back; and ultra-soft leather strap.
+Coppeletta's first De Bethune was the sublime DB25L Starry Sky.
+And it's not difficult to understand why this particular model exerted such an attraction: beautiful manufacture movement; precise spherical moon phase good for 122 years; flame-blued hands; six-day power reserve with linear indicator on the back; and an ultra-soft leather strap.

-"They (De Bethune) do the best straps, it is the best-guarded secret in the watch industry.
+"They [De Bethune] do the best straps; it is the best-guarded secret in the watch industry.
 Just amazing."

-"This (DB25L Starry Sky) is my special events watch.
+"This [DB25L Starry Sky] is my special events watch.
 It's wow!"

-Naturally Coppeletta took advantage of the special personalization option with the DB25L Starry Sky and had the celestial constellations on the dial charted for his time and place of birth.
+Naturally, Coppeletta took advantage of the special personalization option with the DB25L Starry Sky and had the celestial constellations on the dial charted for his time and place of birth.

 Having been bitten by the De Bethune bug, a DB28 soon followed.
-This special edition unique piece was developed in conjuntion with De Bethune to Coppeletta's specifications and features a pink gold and zirconium case, black moon, black outer dial ring and no visible jewels on the dial side.
-He was after luxurious feel and certainly got that as it is a quite an opulent watch.
+This special edition unique piece was developed in conjunction with De Bethune to Coppeletta's specifications and features a pink gold and zirconium case, black moon, black outer dial ring, and no visible jewels on the dial side.
+He was after a luxurious feel and certainly got that as it is a quite an opulent watch.

-"When I wear a De Bethune I feel like I'm on top of the world."
+"When I wear a De Bethune, I feel like I'm on top of the world,” he admits.

-In conclusion, I don't think that there is better advice for any collector at any level of experience than Coppeletta's "When you are investing your own money that you have worked hard for, it's important to put it where it gives you as much pleasure as possible."
+I don't think that there is better advice for any collector at any level of experience than Coppeletta's.
+"When you are investing your own money that you have worked hard for, it's important to put it where it gives you as much pleasure as possible."
+But to do that well takes obsession!